 Athletes competing for a team must train primarily at that team’s gym (whether a CrossFit affiliate or not) for the duration of the CrossFit Games season.
-CrossFit requires that the majority of a team member’s training days and workouts take place at the team gym starting January 1.
-Team members are required to continue training primarily at the team location until the team is eliminated from competition or until the start of the Games.
-In accordance with this rule, creating a team consisting of athletes who train more at other locations than at the team gym is not acceptable.
-(See Section 1.13 - Team Eligibility Requirements - More Than Half Rule, for more detailed information.)
+The team members' training days and workouts should take place at the team gym starting on January 1 or earlier.
+Team athletes must train at the designated team location for a minimum of three (3) days a week.
+The minimum requirement must be met for the duration of the CrossFit Games season.
+Team members are required to continue training with their team until the team is eliminated from competition or until the start of the Games.
+(See Section 1.13 - Team Eligibility Requirements - Tracking Weekly Workouts for more detailed information on tracking workouts.)

-All athletes and teams require a method for documenting their workouts and their compliance with the More Than Half Rule.
+All team athletes and teams require a method for documenting their workouts and their compliance with the minimum requirement.
 This is especially true if there is any reason to question whether a member of a team meets the requirements.
-For example, an athlete who lives a long distance from the team gym, an athlete who coaches at a gym other than the team gym or an athlete who has recently changed gyms, must keep detailed records tracking the dates, times and locations for all of their workouts.
+For example, an athlete who lives a long distance from the team gym, an athlete who coaches at a gym other than the team gym or an athlete who has recently changed gyms must keep detailed records tracking the dates, times and locations for all of their workouts.
 CrossFit Inc. may, at any time during the CrossFit Games season, require an athlete to produce this documentation proving they have indeed met the team requirements.
-If the athlete cannot prove they meet all requirements as required by CrossFit Inc., the team and individual athlete may be subject to disqualification.
+If the athlete cannot prove they meet all requirements as stipulated by CrossFit Inc., the team and individual athlete may be subject to disqualification.
 All athletes shall provide the following documentation:

-• Photos - The athlete’s training log must be accompanied by supporting photographic evidence.
-An athlete must take date and time- stamped photos or “selfies”, including an identifying feature of the gym, for every training session.
+- Photos - The athlete’s training log must be accompanied by supporting photographic evidence.
+An athlete must take date stamped photos or “selfies” that include an identifying feature of the gym, for every training session.
 These photos are to be stored in a dedicated email or document folder to be retrieved as necessary.

-Social Media - Date and time-stamped photos may alternatively be posted on a dedicated social media page (eg: Facebook, Instagram) as a chronological record of workouts.
+- Social Media - Date stamped photos may alternatively be posted on a dedicated social media page (e.g., Facebook, Instagram) as a chronological record of workouts.

 Any athlete requiring assistance with documenting workouts should email email@example.com PRIOR to the start of the season.